noob-hamza-00/Deveoo-flutter-test-app/README.md

 ## Note!!!

-## Click the first RESULTS tab to see the APP UI
+## Click the first RESULTS tab in app tree to see the APP UI

 **All the screenshots of emulator, Chrome, and APK running my app are in the first RESULTS tab**